randychong/python-rpg-solo-project/README.md

-created a text-based rpg game using python
+Created a text-based rpg game using python.